search ]

 3. Security Keys

-From WordPress version 2.7, there are four security keys designed to enhance better encryption of cookies.
+WordPress uses eight security keys and salts designed to enhance the encryption of cookies.
 These keys work quietly behind the scenes and should be as random and complex as possible.
 The easiest way to generate these keys automatically is by using the WordPress.org secret-key service.

 define('AUTH_KEY', '_;*Yfw@]Qr#[|YDl-v$pXkPZ^;Ac&YC:|s]-pw`qJYDM<[Z7!%V66bWLu_Qr]MKF');